 BEFORE TERMINATION OCCURS

-If you miss a payment, Termination is not immediate.
-The grace period and observation window give you time to resume payments — or make an informed decision about your options — before the threshold is crossed.
+If you miss a payment, Termination isn't immediate.
+The observation window gives you time to either resume your payments or make an informed decision about your next steps before any final threshold is crossed.

 Penalties Start Day One

-From the first day a payment is missed, a 10% daily penalty begins accruing on the overdue amount.
+From the very first day a payment is missed, a 10% daily penalty begins accruing on the overdue amount.
 There is no grace period.
-Penalties are calculated daily until the overdue amount is settled or the Termination threshold is crossed.
+Penalties are calculated daily until the overdue balance is settled or the Termination threshold is crossed.

-If no payment is made for 11 consecutive days, the accumulated penalties plus overdue installment reach the equivalent of two full installments — and Termination initiates automatically.
-There is no manual intervention.
-The contract closes.
+If no payment is made for 11 consecutive days, the math catches up.
+The accumulated penalties plus the overdue installment will reach the equivalent of two full installments.
+At that exact point, Termination initiates automatically.
+There is no manual intervention; the contract simply closes.

 Your Options Before Day 11

-At any point before day 11, you can resume payments and prevent Termination — or initiate Early Exit to close the contract on your own terms.
-Early Exit is always available and always cleaner than waiting for Termination to initiate automatically.
+You have full control before Day 11.
+At any point, you can resume your payments to prevent Termination, or you can initiate an Early Exit to close the contract on your own terms.
+Early Exit is always available to you, and it is always a cleaner break than waiting for Termination to trigger automatically.

 A contract that ends